junxit/us-congress-bills-111/metadata.md

 - 2010-04-14 — Referred to House Oversight and Government Reform
 - 2010-04-14 — Referred to the Committee on Armed Services, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2010-04-14 — Sponsor introductory remarks on measure.
 (CR E542)
+- 2010-04-21 — Committee Consideration and Mark-up Session Held.
+- 2010-04-21 — Ordered to be Reported (Amended) by the Yeas and Nays: 56 - 0.
+- 2010-04-23 — Committee on Oversight and Government discharged.
+- 2010-04-23 — Committee on Oversight and Government discharged.
+- 2010-04-23 — Placed on the Union Calendar, Calendar No. 266.
+- 2010-04-23 — Reported (Amended) by the Committee on Armed Services.
+H. Rept.
+111-465, Part I.
+- 2010-04-23 — Reported (Amended) by the Committee on Armed Services.
+H. Rept.
+111-465, Part I.